VipeCloud/vipecloud_api/README.md

 ```
 GET /autoresponders(/:id)
 ```
-Retrieve autoresponders by id or retrieve a list of all autoresponder in the user's account.
+Retrieve autoresponders by id or retrieve a list of all autoresponders in the user's account.

-Sample response to get user_merge_tag by id.
+Sample response to get autoresponders by id.
 GET /autoresponders/123
 ```
 {
     "id" : 123,